 The safety manual is therefore of fundamental importance, as it constitutes, together with the functional safety assessment report, the documentation attesting to the conformity of the product to IEC 61508:1-7, and the SIL level that can be reached.

-Precise regulatory references on the contents of the safety manual can be found in appendix D of 61508-2, where the information to be provided by the manual to the user is explained.
+Precise regulatory references on the contents of the safety manual can be found in appendix D of IEC 61508:2, where the information to be provided by the manual to the user is explained.
+Additional information about software must be provided, as described in appendix D of IEC 61508:3.

 - Identification of supported versions of the product and skills required by the operator to use the product;